 - Stand with the weight toward the balls of your feet, rather than standing flat-footed or back on your heels.
 This is a position that will help you move more quickly if you need to move for a ball.

 - Position your paddle in front of your body – keeping your paddle up in front of you is the best way to know you’ll be in the best position to respond to a ball, whether it’s hit directly at you or you need to run for it.
-Regardless, keeping your pickleball paddle in the ready position will help you play a better game.
+Regardless, keeping your pickleball paddle in the ready position will help you play a better game of pickleball.

 - Use the 12 O’Clock or 9 O’Clock paddle position as suggested in the video below